Ravi Sawhney: Notable projects

 MiniMed 507 - The MiniMed 507 insulin pump revolutionized diabetes treatment in the late 1990s with its groundbreaking design by RKS Design, led by Ravi Sawhney.
 Sawhney took an unconventional approach by having designers wear the pump themselves, this revealed that the social stigma associated with visible medical devices that hindered adoption.
 Sawhney and RKS designers set to transform the perception of the pump from a symbol of illness to one of professionalism.
 By mimicking a high-end pager, the 507 destigmatized insulin pump use and fueled widespread adoption, achieving sales of $171 million by 1998 and capturing 80% of the market by 2005.
 This success culminated in Medtronic's acquisition of MiniMed for over $3.6 billion.
 Sawhney's innovative approach contributed to the normalization of insulin pump therapy and paving the way for future advancements in diabetes management.
 Today, Medtronic's insulin pump sales exceed $1 billion annually, a testament to the lasting legacy of the MiniMed 507 and the design ingenuity of RKS Design.

 Finnita (LoanGifting pre-merger) - To address the growing issue of student loan debt, Ravi Sawhney and RKS Design developed LoanGifting, a platform that reimagines traditional gift-giving by allowing friends and family to contribute directly to loan repayment.
 Initially conceived as a social media-like platform where users could create campaigns and receive "loan gifts," LoanGifting evolved into a B2B solution, Finnita, recognizing the potential for employers to utilize student loan repayment as a powerful recruitment and retention tool.
 This strategic pivot stemmed from the realization that individual fundraising alone could not significantly impact the overwhelming burden of student debt.
-Finnita, now a market leader in student debt repayment, empowers companies to offer student loan assistance as part of their benefits packages, attracting and retaining top talent while addressing a pressing societal issue.
-This evolution highlights RKS Design's ability to adapt and refine their solutions, transforming an initial concept into a cutting-edge SaaS HR-Tech solution that benefits both employees and employers.
 Sawhney and RKS Design earned a Silver Edison Award for the incubation of LoanGifting in 2016.

-Psycho-Aesthetics

-Over the last 40+ years, Ravi Sawhney has invented and cultivated the popular Psycho-Aesthetics advanced design-thinking methodology, which Harvard adopted for two Business School Case Study.
-He is a regularly featured lecturer at Harvard’s Business School, USC’s Marshall School of Business, and UCLA’s Anderson School of Business, where he teaches this powerful business-driven design tool to top business school students.
-Psycho-Aesthetics has been featured in many of Sawhney's publications.

-As a result of Sawhney's contributions to design with the creation of Psycho-Aesthetics, he was recognized with an honorary PhD in Philosophy by the Academy of Art University in San Francisco in 2010.
+Psycho-Aesthetics - As a result of Sawhney's contributions to design with the creation of Psycho-Aesthetics, he was recognized with an honorary PhD in Philosophy by the Academy of Art University in San Francisco in 2010.